Mara-Li/obsidian-enhanced-copy/README.md

 - Editing view
 - Non markdown view (canvas, database-plugin...)

+Finally, you can to choose to override the default copy (from menu and the <kbd>CTRL</kbd>/<kbd>⌘</kbd> + <kbd>C</kbd>).
+Pretty useful for mobile!

+> [!Note]
+> The default copy is disabled on canvas, so I advice you to use the command separator to set an hotkey/button for "other" view & use the default copy on markdown view (reading and LP/source mode).

 The reading view and editing view have ~ the same settings, but you need to set them separately.
 It will allow having different copy settings for each view.

 ### Common settings